Monitoring and optimizing the process variables using these tools either independently or in combination helps to bring out the improvements.

 - Prioritize the issues that impact either process or product quality directly or indirectly

-- Target the big issues first and bottlenecks prior mitigation
+- Target the big issues first and bottlenecks prior to mitigation

 - Propose and Implement risk mitigation actions

-- Measure the success of process (either during process validation stages or as applicable)
+- Measure the success of the process (either during process validation stages or as applicable)

 As described above, ISO 14971:2019 – Medical devices — Application of risk management to medical devices also follows the same pattern for risk identification and mitigation.

 Process Capability is a statistical study to expedite how all the measurements fall inside the pre-defined specification limits.
-It may or may not be captured under Quality by Design.
+It may fall under Quality by Design.
 The capability of a process generally measured in terms of Cp value.
-For pharmaceutical or any other manufacturing, this value when achieved as 1.33 (i.e. 4 Sigma) or higher, a process considered as Capable and satisfying to the customer needs.

 Short-Term and Futuristic Approach